Relational Models for the Lambek Calculus with Intersection and Constants: Introduction

-More precisely, L-models and R-models are interpretations on residuated {\em monoids,} since multiplication there has a unit.
-Namely, the unit language is $\{\varepsilon\}$, the singleton of the empty word, and the unit relation is the diagonal $\delta = \{ (x,x) \mid x \in W \}$.
-Notice that in the language of the original Lambek calculus there is no {\em explicit constant} for the unit.
-Adding such a constant causes issues with completeness, which we shall discuss later.
+Notice that here divisions and multiplication are connected via partial order, not equality.
+The idea of such divisions, also called {\em residuals,} goes back to the works of Krull~\cite{Krull1924} and Ward and Dilworth~\cite{WardDilworth1939}.

+Formulae of the Lambek calculus are built from a variables using the operations of residuated semigroups: $\cdot$, $\BS$, $\SL$.
+From the point of view of first-order logic, such formulae are terms in the signature of residuated semigroups.
+Furthermore, $\LL$ operates expressions of the form $A \to B$, where $A$ and $B$ are formulae.
+Here $\to$ corresponds to $\preceq$, thus, from the first-order point of view, these are atomic formulae.
+We call such expressions {\em atomic sequents.}

+The set of theorems of~$\LL$ can be semantically described as the set of all sequents which are true on any residuated semigroup under any interpretation of variables.
+Syntactically, $\LL$ is axiomatised as a Gentzen-style sequent calculus~\cite{Lambek1958}.
+This calculus is presented in Section~\ref{S:calculus} below.
+Derivable objects of this sequent calculus are {\em sequents} of the form $A_1, \ldots, A_n \to B$, which generalise atomic sequents defined above.

+Natural language applications, connections to linear logic, and algebraic interpretations on residuated structures suggest extending the Lambek calculus with extra operations.
+Adding new operations and constants to the algebraic construction of residated semigroups results in extending the Lambek calculus.
+In this article, we focus on extending~$\LL$ with the following: \begin{itemize} \item the unit constant~$\One$, which is the unit for multiplication; \item the zero constant~$\Zero$, which is the smallest element for $\preceq$ (using division operations one can also prove that $\Zero$ is the zero element for multiplication); \item the intersection, or {\em meet} operation $\wedge$: $a \wedge b = \inf_{\preceq} \{ a, b \}$; meet turns the preorder into a lower semilattice. \end{itemize} Note that extending $\LL$ with $\One$ and $\wedge$ is also due to Lambek~\cite{Lambek1961,Lambek1969}.

+An intricate issue arises when extending~$\LL$ with the unit constant~$\One$: unlike most others, this extension is not a {\em conservative} one.
+Consider the atomic sequent $(p \BS p) \BS q \to q$, which belongs to the original language of $\LL$.
+This atomic sequent is true on all residuated monoids (i.e., residuated semigroups with the unit).
+However, it fails to be true on all residuated semigroups (which form a larger class of algebraic structures).

-However, even without an explicit constant for the unit the atomic theory of residuated monoids differs from that of residuated semigroups.
-This difference is witnessed, for example, by the statement $(a \BS a) \BS b \preceq b$, which is true in all residuated monoids, but not in all residuated semigroups.
-Thus, the Lambek calculus comes in two variants: the original Lambek calculus $\LL$~\cite{Lambek1958} for residuated semigroups, and its variant called {\em the Lambek calculus allowing empty antecedents}~\cite{Lambek1961} for residuated monoids.
-The latter is commonly denoted by $\LS$, but we prefer an alternative notation, $\LE$, in order to avoid notation conflicts with Kleene star.
-The term ``...\ allowing empty antecedents'' comes from the sequential (Gentzen-style) formulation, see Section~\ref{S:calculus}.
+Thus, even in the language without~$\One$, the algebraic logic of all residuated monoids differs from~$\LL$.
+This logic is called {\em the Lambek calculus allowing empty antecedents}~\cite{Lambek1961} and is commonly denoted by $\LS$.
+We prefer, however, an alternative notation, $\LE$, in order to avoid notation conflicts with Kleene star which we shall use, in the form of iterative divisions, in one of the sections of this article.
+The term ``... allowing empty antecedents'' comes from the Gentzen-style formulation, see Section~\ref{S:calculus} below.